Skip to main content

 Challenges

 The authentication UI had to be built in HTML and CSS because Azure B2C (the white-label authentication solution) couldn't use the Design System's React component library.
-This meant creating detailed design documentation and working closely with developers to maintain visual consistency and accessibility without our usual tooling.
+This meant producing detailed design documentation and pairing closely with developers to maintain visual consistency and accessibility without the usual component library.

 Business verification required integration with the Relationship Authorisation Manager (RAM), a whole-of-government service.
 The linking process involved multiple redirects between government applications, which could easily disorient users.